Timbuctoo: 1997

 Bray was an additional character created and written by Roger's son Adam.
 This was because standard TV series are often produced in 13 or 26 episode series and an additional character was required to reach 26 episodes.
 Eight of the original books were reprinted in 1999, with new illustrations, to accompany the TV series.
 While Bray was listed on the back cover along with the rest of the cast, only Buzz, Cluck, Growl, Meow, Neigh, Oink, Snap and Trumpet were reprinted.

 Television adaptation

 The Timbuctoo animated television show was broadcast from January 1998 to April 1999.
-It ran on CITV for two series and was based on the characters of the book series.
+It ran on CITV for two series.

 Series 1 was released on VHS as Neigh Finds a New Home and Other Stories in March 1999 and Series 2 released as Woof Has Forgotten How to Bark and Other Stories in February 2000.
 A total of 26 episodes were produced.